History of Sydney: Roads

+two inquiries into freeway proposals being pursued by the Department of Main Roads.

+The report suggested the existing road network would continue to function even if the Department of Main Roads did nothing, and that new roads increase travel rather than reduce it.
+An internal report prepared for the Department of Main Roads report contended if the same argument would be used against in the field of education, health or housing, and regarding the finding that "new roads tend to increase trip length" claimed "if the road is located in an efficient location it is quite likely that trip lengths could be significantly shorter".

+Sydney avoided building extensive motorways until the late 1980s by implementing the Sydney Coordinated Adaptive Traffic System, and other traffic management such as clearways.

+In 1987, Laurie Brereton announced the Department of Main Roads abandoned a number of proposed freeways, link roads and road widenings.
+This made 176 properties owned by the DMR for sale.
+36 road corridors were abandoned.
+The profits of the sales were promised to be used for road building.

+There are a number of past and current proposed roads in Sydney.

 Ferries

 Ferries have played a key role in the transport and economic development of the city.
 Leading up to the 1932 opening of the Sydney Harbour bridge, Sydney had the world's largest ferry fleet.

 From the time of the first European settlement in Sydney Cove, slow and sporadic boats ran along the Parramatta River serving Parramatta and the agricultural settlements in between.
 By the mid-1830s, speculative ventures established regular services.
 From the late-nineteenth century the North Shore developed rapidly.
 A rail connection to Milsons Point took alighting ferry passengers up the North Shore line to Hornsby via North Sydney.
 Without a bridge connection, increasingly large fleets of steamers serviced the cross harbour routes and in the early twentieth century, Sydney Ferries Limited was the largest ferry operator in the world.

 Arguably the most well-known is the Manly ferry service, and its large ship-like ferries that negotiate the beam swells of the Sydney Heads.
 From the mid-nineteenth century, the Port Jackson and Manly Steamship Company and its forerunners ran commuter and weekend exclusioner services to the beach-side suburb.

 The 1932 opening of the Sydney Harbour Bridge dramatically and permanently changed Sydney Harbour.
 Sydney Ferries Limited annual patronage fell from 40 million to 15 million almost immediately.
 The hardships of the Great Depression and Second World War slowed the ferries' decline, but by 1951 the NSW State Government was forced to take over the ailing Sydney Ferries Limited.
 The Port Jackson company had fared better and their peak year was 1946, after which a slow decline saw it too taken over by the NSW State Government in the 1970s.
 Ferry operations were privatised in 2015 with vessels and facilities remaining in public ownership.